systematic-magic/AgingPubMed/research_papers_pdf.rst

 ..
 ATTENTION::
    	PDF checks are the same as HTML checks with some exceptions.
 This page explains the cases where PDF requirements **differ** from HTML checks.
    	Please use a merge of HTML and PDF checks for PDF review.
+Aside from noted differences below, all elements of the HTML should match the PDF.

 .. _title_pdf_research_papers: